briandidthat/gemini-bot/README.md

 - Conversational AI: The bot uses Google's Gemini API to generate human-like text responses.
 - User-specific chat history: The bot maintains a separate chat history for each user to provide a more personalized experience.
-- Image processing capabilities.
-The bot is able to recieve an image as input and process it along with the prompt.
+- File processing capabilities.
+The bot is able to recieve an file as input and process it along with the prompt.

 ## How to Get Started